• About Us

 The NE Gold coaches have also been instrumental in guiding players through the recruiting process.
 “They’ll reach out to coaches for you, answer questions, help you know what to expect,” Michaelis said.
 “That support system really helps you stay confident.”

-Laini Michaelis also mentioned her friendship with Tinley Campbell, another standout Nebraska Gold player who is committed to Tulsa.“I’ve known her since when we were younger.
+Laini Michaelis also mentioned her friendship with Tenley Campbell, another standout Nebraska Gold player who is committed to Tulsa.“I’ve known her since when we were younger.
 She’s super sweet,you can literally talk to her about anything.”

 Sister Bonds and Shared Moments